Who are we?

-Anglican Missions works in partnership with churches in Fiji, Tonga, Samoa, Papua New Guinea, Solomon Islands, Cambodia, Pakistan, Tanzania, Jerusalem and the Middle East; and in some years in Pakistan.
+Anglican Missions partners with churches in Fiji, Tonga, Samoa, Papua New Guinea, Solomon Islands, Cambodia, Pakistan, Tanzania, Jerusalem and the Middle East; and in some years in Pakistan.
 It also makes major contributions to the New Zealand Church Missionary Society (NZCMS).
 Projects supported by Anglican Missions vary each year.

 Where does our support come from?

 Income comes from parishes, rohe and individuals in all three Tikanga.
 Targeted mission money is collected in a number of ways to suit different parish or rohe situations.
-Each year at the various Diocesan Synods and Hui Amorangi, mission targets are set for the coming year, with funding going into the general fund which finances the overall work of Anglican Missions, or to specified projects.
+Each year, at the various Diocesan Synods and Hui Amorangi, mission targets are set for the coming year.
+Funding goes into the general fund which finances the overall work of Anglican Missions, or to specified projects.
 The allocation of funding for overseas endeavours is determined by the Anglican Missions Board at its annual budget meeting.